agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 ### Lots of Exposure

 Insight is a great way to get a quick survey of about thirty companies in the area that are all hiring data scientists.
-From Minnesota I knew of the big name companies in Silicon Valley (Apple, Google, Facebook, etc.) but not really any of the medium or small companies.
+I knew of the big name companies in Silicon Valley (Apple, Google, Facebook, etc.) but not really any of the medium or small companies.
 One of those small companies was the perfect fit for me and I spent two great years working there; I never would have found them without Insight to make the introduction.

 ### A Killer Network

 Insight is also a great way to build a professional network.
-There over a thousand alumni scattered all across the country.
+There are over a fifteen hundred alumni scattered all across the country.
 Friends from my session now work at a wide variety of companies, including:
 AdRoll,
 Airbnb,
 Facebook,